-The Meng lab focuses on design and characterization of inspired drug delivery systems for modulating immune functions.
-The group pursues projects that bridge gaps between preclinical and clinical stages in drug development in enhancing drug bioavailability in diseased tissues while limiting systemic toxicities.
-The strategic themes are to optimize experimental and approved biologics for locoregional treatments of graft rejection, type I diabetes, and solid tumors.
+The Meng lab focuses on design and characterization of inspired drug delivery systems for the purpose of modulating immune functions.
+The group pursues projects that bridge gaps between preclinical and clinical stages in drug development, focusing on enhancing drug bioavailability in target tissues while reducing systemic toxicities.
+The strategic goals are to repurpose approved biologics for locoregional treatments of transplant rejection, type I diabetes, and solid tumors.

 View a list of Dr. Meng’s publications here.

-Dr. Meng received his PhD in Pharmaceutical Sciences from the University of Southern California.
+Dr. Meng graduated from the University of Maryland School of Pharmacy and practiced pharmacy in Maryland and California.
+He received his PhD in Pharmaceutical Sciences from the University of Southern California.
 After completing a postdoctoral fellowship at the UCLA School of Medicine, he joined Duquesne University, where he is currently Professor of Pharmaceutics.
-Dr. Meng graduated from the University of Maryland School of Pharmacy and practiced pharmacy in Maryland and California.
 He was a visiting scientist at the Molecular Biosensor and Imaging Center at Carnegie Mellon University.
 He has served as grant reviewer for the National Institutes of Health and the Department of Defense.
-He is an associate editor for the Journal of Pharmaceutical Innovation (SpringerNature), and has served as guest editor for Clinical Immunology (Elsevier).
+He is an associate editor for the Journal of Pharmaceutical Innovation (Springer/Nature) and has served as guest editor for Clinical Immunology (Elsevier).